-- Entrapment defined by NWCG as situations where personnel are unexpectedly caught in a fire behavior-related, life threatening position where planned escape routes and safety zones are absent, inadequate, or have been compromised.
-Entrapments may or may not include deployment of a fire shelter for its intended purpose, and they may or may not result in injury. - 2.
-Incidents with Potential and/or Non-Serious Injury include wildland firerelated mishaps that result in a serious or non-serious injuries involving multiple personnel, near accident (which would have resulted in a serious injury or fatality), substantial loss of property (less than \$250,000), or is so complex and fraught with operational discrepancies that it has the potential to produce an accident, serious injury, or fatality given a similar environment or set of circumstances that existed at the time of the incident. - Wildland Fire Serious Accident defined as accidents where one or more fatalities occur and/or three or more personnel are in-patient hospitalized as a direct result, or in support of, wildland fire suppression or prescribed fire operations, and substantial property or equipment damage of \$250,000 or more occurs.
+Incidents with Potential and/or Non-Serious Injury - include wildland fire-related mishaps that result in a serious or non-serious injuries involving multiple personnel, near accident (which would have resulted in a serious injury or fatality), substantial loss of property (less than \$250,000), or is so complex and fraught with operational discrepancies that it has the potential to produce an accident, serious injury, or fatality given a similar environment or set of circumstances that existed at the time of the incident.
+Notification to the National Fire And Aviation Safety office is required.
+Investigations are required and conducted at the state or local level (national assistance is available upon request).

+Wildland Fire Serious Accident - defined as accidents where one or more fatalities occur and/or three or more personnel are in-patient hospitalized as a direct result, or in support of, wildland fire suppression or prescribed fire operations, and substantial property or equipment damage of \$250,000 or more occurs.
+Notification to the National Fire and Aviation Safety office is required.
+National Office will conduct investigation with the delegation of authority coming from the Director, OF&A.

-For more information on conducting investigations, refer to USDI, Interior 485 Departmental Manual 7, Serious Accident Investigation; USDA Forest Service Manual 6730, Accident Reporting and Investigation; The Interdepartmental Memorandum of Understanding between the U.S. Department of the Interior and the U.S. Department of Agriculture dated October 26, 1995; Executive Order 12196, Occupational Safety and Health Programs for Federal Employees; 29 CFR 1960.29, Accident Investigation; 29 CFR 1960.70, Reporting of Serious Accidents; Investigating Wildland Fire Entrapments; Standards for Fire and Aviation Operations; and the Fireline Handbook.
+For more information on conducting investigations, refer to USDI, Interior 485 Departmental Manual 7, Serious Accident Investigation; USDA Forest Service Manual 6730, Accident Reporting and Investigation; The Interdepartmental Memorandum of Understanding between the U.S. Department of the Interior and the U.S. Department of Agriculture dated October 26, 1995; Executive Order 12196, Occupational Safety and Health Programs for Federal Employees; 29 CFR

+1960.29, Accident Investigation; 29 CFR 1960.70, Reporting of Serious Accidents; Investigating Wildland Fire Entrapments; Standards for Fire and Aviation Operations; and the Fireline Handbook.